Skip to main content

 How to Configure Proxy

-1. Download the Nginx installation package
+1. Download the Nginx installation package.

-wget https://pdpublic.mingdao.com/private-deployment/offline/common/nginx-1.28.0-glibc2.17-amd64.tar.gz
+wget https://pdpublic.mingdao.com/private-deployment/offline/common/nginx-1.28.2-glibc2.17-amd64.tar.gz

-2. Extract Nginx to the installation directory
+2. Extract Nginx into the installation directory.

-tar -zxvf nginx-1.28.0-glibc2.17-amd64.tar.gz -C /usr/local/
+tar -zxvf nginx-1.28.2-glibc2.17-amd64.tar.gz -C /usr/local/

-3. Create Nginx system user and directory
+3. Create the Nginx system user and directories.

 useradd -r -s /usr/sbin/nologin nginx